kjlkai/fs3-mc/README.md

 ```

 ### Send a deal
-you may send an offline deal to a miner
+you may send an online deal to a miner
 #### Prepare your environment
  - A running lotus node at local
  - A filecoin wallet with sufficient balance to send deal, set as environment variable $FIL_WALLET